karussell/elasticsearch-reindex/Readme.md

 > sudo service elasticsearch restart

-you should see 'loaded [reindex], sites []' in the logs
+you should see 'loaded [reindex], sites []' in the logs.
+Or use the reinstall.sh script for development purposes

 # Deinstallation

 > sudo $ES_HOME/bin/plugin remove reindex

+> sudo service elasticsearch restart

 # Usage

 ## WARNINGs / TODOs:

- * please try on your local machine before using it in production - especially the case searchHost!=localhost could be problematic for your performance/IO
+ * Please try this on your local machine before using it in production - especially the case searchHost!=localhost could be problematic for your performance/IO
- * the call is not async and not stopable (except you stop the requested server) => The plugin should probably be better a river
+ * The call is not async and not stopable (except you stop the requested server) => The plugin should probably be better a river
- * if you have two servers on localhost and the queried server port is 9201 and you want to search the different server at 9200. => you have to use: searchHost=127.0.0.1&searchPort=9200
+ * If you have two servers on localhost and the queried server port is 9201 and you want to search the different server at 9200 => then you have to use e.g. searchHost=127.0.0.1&searchPort=9200

 ## Same cluster

-The internal Java API will be used:

 > curl -XPUT 'http://localhost:9200/indexold/typeold/_reindex?newIndex=indexnew&newType=typenew' -d '
 >  { "term" : { "count" : 2 } }'

 This refeeds all documents in index 'indexold' with type 'typeold' into the index 'indexnew' with type 'typenew'.
 But only documents matching the specified filter will be refeeded.
+The internal Java API will be used which should should be efficient.

 ## Different cluster